percona/pmm-doc/source/manage/amazon-rds-add-instance.rst

 .. _pmm.amazon-rds:

 --------------------------------------------------------------------------------
-Adding an Amazon RDS instance to PMM
+Adding an Amazon RDS database instance to PMM
 --------------------------------------------------------------------------------